boyvanamstel/Farlake/README.md

 ### Settings

 The settings view is built using `SwiftUI`.
 This is where the changes to Catalyst announced at WWDC20 would come in handy.
-The UI does not feel entirely at home on macOS Catalina.

 ## Networking